denizkisir/denizkisir.github.io/about.md

 Hello World, I am Deniz Kısır.
 <br />
-I am a software developer works with .net technologies.
+I am a software developer working with .net technologies.
 I am based in İzmir, Türkiye.

 ## About this Site

-This is a static site that powered by Jekyll and hosted by Github Pages.
+This is a static site that is powered by Jekyll and hosted by Github Pages.

-## Contact Me

-You can contact me by using links.